trinityrnaseq/CSHLProgForBio/Exercise-counting_kmers/README.md

 ['ACTGCA', 'CTGCAT', 'TGCATC', 'GCATCC', 'CATCCT', 'ATCCTG', 'TCCTGG', 'CCTGGA', 'CTGGAA', 'TGGAAA', 'GGAAAG', 'GAAAGA', 'AAAGAA', 'AAGAAT', 'AGAATC', 'GAATCA', 'AATCAA', 'ATCAAT', 'TCAATG', 'CAATGG', 'AATGGT', 'ATGGTG', 'TGGTGG', 'GGTGGC', 'GTGGCC', 'TGGCCG', 'GGCCGG', 'GCCGGA', 'CCGGAA', 'CGGAAA', 'GGAAAG', 'GAAAGT', 'AAAGTG', 'AAGTGT', 'AGTGTT', 'GTGTTT', 'TGTTTT', 'GTTTTT', 'TTTTTC', 'TTTTCA', 'TTTCAA', 'TTCAAA', 'TCAAAT', 'CAAATA', 'AAATAC', 'AATACA', 'ATACAA', 'TACAAG', 'ACAAGA', 'CAAGAG', 'AAGAGT', 'AGAGTG', 'GAGTGA', 'AGTGAC', 'GTGACA', 'TGACAA', 'GACAAT', 'ACAATG', 'CAATGT', 'AATGTG', 'ATGTGC', 'TGTGCC', 'GTGCCC', 'TGCCCT', 'GCCCTG', 'CCCTGT', 'CCTGTT', 'CTGTTG', 'TGTTGT', 'GTTGTT', 'TTGTTT']

-## Counting all kmers from all sequences in a fastq file
+## Part C: Counting all kmers from all sequences in a fastq file

 Now, let's count all kmers in all sequences.
 We can leverage each of the methods implemented above.
 Because of the way we wrote the above scripts, we can leverage them as a code library and simply import them for use in a new script.